Bonus Download: Before diving into this post, make sure you grab my free Landscape Painting Starter Kit.

-Tonalism was an art movement which emerged in the United States during the 1870s and was characterized by hazy and atmospheric landscapes and muted color palettes.
+Tonalism was an art movement that emerged in the United States during the 1870s and was characterized by hazy and atmospheric landscapes and muted color palettes.
 In this post, I will discuss some of the key facts, ideas, artists and take a closer look at some master Tonalist paintings.
+I cover:

 Key Facts and Ideas

-- The movement lasted between 1870 to 1915.
+- The movement lasted from 1870 to 1915.
 It was mostly based in the United States, but there was also a rise of Australian Tonalism in the 1910s.

 - It was inspired by the moody and atmospheric landscapes produced by Barbizon School artists, like the one below.